 GigaVUE-FM instances participating in the HA group act as Load Balancers allowing better distribution of load within the GigaVUE-FM instances.
-This functionality eliminates the need for configuring a Virtual IP address to reach the active GigaVUE-FM instance in case of a failover.
 GigaVUE-FM loadbalancer functionality provides the following capabilities:

 - Seamless access to the GigaVUE-FM Dashboard page.
 Accessing any GigaVUE-FM GUI always takes you to the Fabric Manager dashboard page after successful login.
 This provides a cluster view of the GigaVUE-FM GUI rather than individual views for the active and standby instances. - Ability to access the available GigaVUE-FM GUI even during a failover.
 However, there will be an impact to the write operation, until a new active instance takes over.
 For example, when you create, update or delete any of the resources in GigaVUE-FM such as maps, GigaSMART groups, tags, etc. during failover, then the operation will fail with the following error message: Unable to Connect to Server. - Enhanced distribution of load across the members of the HA group.
 This allows faster response to the HTTP GET requests. - Ability to perform backup/restore/upgrade operation from any of the GigaVUE-FM instances.